bnb/jsconf-eu-led/README.md

 }
 ```

 You can generate waveParameters by hand, but be warned that they consist of 82 8-bit integers.
-We recommend you use the [rvl-node-animations package](rvl-node-animations-npm) to generate them instead.
+We recommend you use the [rvl-node-animations package][rvl-node-animations-npm] to generate them instead.

 ### About API Keys

 API Keys are optional, but it's good security to get in the habit of using them.
 The purpose of these keys is so that _you_ can verify that the person calling your Function is indeed us, and not someone else.
 You submit an API key through the submission page, or have one generated for you.
-Generated keys are version 4 UUIDs, which are generated using the [uuid npm package](uuid-npm), but can be of any format you prefer.
+Generated keys are version 4 UUIDs, which are generated using the [uuid npm package][uuid-npm], but can be of any format you prefer.
 If you prefer not to use API keys, then ignore this field in code and the web submission clients.

 The API Key should _never_ be stored in your source code directly, as this makes it easy to accidentally leak the key.
 Instead, the key should be stored in an environment variable called `API_KEY` and accessed in your Function code via `process.env.API_KEY`.
-You can store the key to an environment in Azure Functions in one of two ways: 1) as an [application setting](application-settings) or 2) using Azure Key Vault.
+You can store the key to an environment in Azure Functions in one of two ways: 1) as an [application setting][application-settings] or 2) using Azure Key Vault.
 Azure Key Vault is the proper way to store any type of secret that you need to read in a secure manner.
-For more information on Azure Key Vault, check out [Tanya Janca's talk on it](tanya-key-vault) and the [Azure Key Vault documentation](key-vault).
+For more information on Azure Key Vault, check out [Tanya Janca's talk on it][tanya-key-vault] and the [Azure Key Vault documentation][key-vault].
 Storing API Keys using application settings isn't very secure, however using Azure Key Vault is Yet One More Thing to Learn, so it's your call.

 ## Azure Functions In This Repository